postcss/postcss/docs/plugins.md

 * [`postcss-hidden`] allows for easy ways to hide elements.
 * [`postcss-input-style`] adds new pseudo-elements for cross-browser styling of inputs.
+* [`postcss-nested-ancestors`] reference any parent/ancestor selector in nested CSS.
 * [`postcss-parent-selector`] adds a parent selector to the beginning of all rules.
 * [`postcss-position`] adds shorthand declarations for position attributes.
 * [`postcss-property-lookup`] allows referencing property values without